Why Omnicom Stock Has More to Offer

 OMC now offers a high dividend yield of 4.28% with a forward dividend of $2.80.
 Omnicom stock also provides a decent valuation at a forward price-earnings ratio of 10.65 and a price-sales ratio of 0.98, which is excellent for dividend investors despite the business’ lack of growth.
 Omnicom is expected to end fiscal 2022 with 0.3% revenue growth and 3.1% earnings growth.
 Nonetheless, expectations are slightly higher for fiscal 2023, with a 3.3% estimated increase in revenues and a 6.4% estimated increase in earnings, setting up Omnicom stock as a solid option for both dividend and value investors.

 A shift in analyst attention could put the wind at the equity's back.
-Heading into today, four of the six covering brokerage firms sport a "hold" or worse recommendation.7 Small-Cap Stocks that Present Long-Term Growth Opportunities
+Heading into today, four of the six covering brokerage firms sport a "hold" or worse recommendation.7 Retail Stocks That May Still Ring the Register

 .